-We exist to promote the unity of all Christians with the Apostolic See, and to faithfully proclaim the Gospel of Jesus Christ through the rich treasures of the tradition we bring with us.
+We exists to promote the unity of all Christians with the Apostolic See, and to faithfully proclaim the Gospel of Jesus Christ through the rich treasures of the tradition we bring with us and the distinctive Ordinariate Use Mass is celebrated in different locations around Scotland.

 I would like to welcome you to the website of the Personal Ordinariate of Our Lady of Walsingham in Scotland and invite you to find out more here about our work and mission in "the world’s most beautiful country".